 Jeremy and his wife Tracy split their time between Scottsdale, Arizona and Southern California with their children Brandi and Brett.
 Jeremy is an avid scratch golfer, spending a lot of time on the course with Brett.
 Jeremy is very proud husband and father on the horse show circuit where both Tracy and Brandi are accomplished equestrians.
 Jeremy is also a entrepreneur with ownership in multiple businesses.
 Check out www.muze.com, www.pembrokegolf.com and www.moviequoter.com.

-Jeremy has now added “author” to his resume, completing his first Biography titled “J.R” which highlights his illustrious career and personal stories during a very outspoken and opinionated time in his life.
+Jeremy added “author” to his resume in 2012 with the publishing of his first Biography titled “J.R” which highlights his illustrious career and personal stories during a very outspoken and opinionated time in his life.
+In 2015 he published his second autobiographical book entitled “Shoot First, Pass Later: My Life, No Filter.”
+Both books are available for purchase HERE.